jenbell27/MakeGreatMaps/README.md

 ## Use cases

 Converting units is useful when you have one numeric field that you'd like to represent with another unit of measurement.
-This is common in the visualization profile as well as the popup profile.
+This is common in the visualization profile as well as the popup and labels profile.
 This could be used to visualize the depth of the ocean at different contours in meters or in feet.

 ## Workflow